SaWLeaDeR/book-store/README.md

 ```
 cd /var/log/java
 ```
+### Logging

+Specialized Logging when any document effected for your attraction please look logs

-For Log
+For Log in container
 ```
 docker logs -f containerId
 ## For Example customer container id
 ## docker logs -f 15ce523b6f44
 ```

-### Logging

-Specialized Logging when any document effected for your attraction please look logs

-### GetFileInfo
+### GetCustomerInfo
-That gives you file info that you stored before.
+That gives you customer info that you stored before.
 You will use the hash and extension for getting file
 ```
-localhost:8081/store-api/file/info
+localhost:8081/book-store/customer?name=selim&surname=surname&page=1&limit=1
 ```

 Locally saves file
-Get file info from mysql
+Get file info from mongo using customer microservice

-// TODO:
+### TODO:

-There is not enough time for writes these endpoints
+There is not enough time for writes these endpoints and microservices.

-Get File

-Get File Infos
+More time makes these happen.

+The development of project has a break until review.

+#### Order microservice
+* Uses customer and book services for order
+* Stores order book_id and customer_id and order count
+* Stores statictic data for order count

+#### Order Management
+* Uses order customer and book services for validation of order
+* Sends data to order microservice from book-store

+#### Statictic Microservice
+* Every microservice feed statistic for uses of their services
+* Stores data to mongo for order status

+#### Test
+* Writing more test and increase coverage Unit test mostly using Mockito, Junit
+* Each microservice automation validation tests
+* Using test containers for integration test in microservices which are already used mongo

+#### Grafana
+* Prepare a visual dashboard
+* Each microservice sends data to actuator and prometheus collect it.
+But no dashboard prepared for visual.